Maryland's rich equestrian heritage evokes a variety of traditions

 Maryland Combined Training Association (MCTA) Horse Trials, May, Cockeysville (Baltimore County) – Held at Shawan Downs on Shawan and Falls Roads, this nationally-recognized, longtime event features novice through advanced levels of competition that showcase endurance, dressage, and jumping.

-Fair Hill Recognized Horse Trials, May, Elkton (Cecil County) – Held at Saw Mill Field by the county fairgrounds off Route 273, this "triathlon for horses" is a competition that draws over 200 horses from the Mid-Atlantic region and spans three phases: dressage (a horse's capacity for precision moves and communication with the rider), cross-country, and stadium jumping.
+Fair Hill Recognized Horse Trials, May, Elkton (Cecil County) – Held at Saw Mill Field near the county fairgrounds off Route 273, this "triathlon for horses" is more than a competition that draws 200 horses from the Mid-Atlantic region and spans three phases: dressage (a horse's capacity for precision moves and communication with the rider), cross-country, and stadium jumping.
 Admission is free, and Olympic riders are expected to be in attendance, so there's really no reason not to come!

 Loch Moy Farm serves as a premier venue for a variety of equestrian competitions — it is the #1 Eventing venue in the Mid Atlantic and #4 in the USA.
 They draw large attendance to their Hunter and Jumper Sugarloaf Mountain Horse Show Series and feature competitions each July.
 Located in Frederick County on the Monocacy River, Loch Moy Farm is surrounded by stunning views of Sugarloaf Mountain.